twiztedmyrtle/twiztedmyrtle.github.io/content/about.md

   <div class="item">
     <div class="slide-content">
       <h1>Norbert Rosing</h1>
-      <h2>NProfessional Wildlife Photographer</h2>
+      <h2>Professional Wildlife Photographer</h2>
-      <p>WI worked closely with Asha in Spitsbergen.
-She has a very artistic photographic eye and is able to pick out a piece of art from a regular subject.
+      <p>I worked closely with Asha in Spitsbergen.
+She has a very artistic photographic eye and is able to pick a piece of art from a regular subject.
 Her way of communicating with people and talent for photography makes her an extraordinary person to work with and be around.</p>
     </div>
     <img src="/sliders/testimonials_final/assets/828fd-Testimonial-Base-Norbert.jpg" />
     </div>